 1755-1788.
-He came from an ancient Isle of Man family that later settled in Ireland.
+He came from an old Isle of Man family that later settled in Ireland.

 Christian was commissioned lieutenant on 18 July 1776 and commanded the galley Cornwallis 3 at New York during 1777.
 Promoted commander on 22 November by Vice-Admiral Lord Howe, he joined the purchased ship Vigilant as a 20-gun sixth rate at Philadelphia, and he was present with the fleet at the defence of New York in July 1778 and the action off Rhode Island in August.
-In October the Vigilant joined the Egg Harbour Expedition and she was later present at Savannah when the French fleet under the Comte d’Estaing arrived in September 1779.
+In October the Vigilant joined the Egg Harbour Expedition and she later took part in the successful defence of Savannah when the French fleet under the Comte d’Estaing arrived in September 1779.
 Christian was sent home with Captain John Henry’s dispatches from the Savannah River dated 8 November, and he arrived at the Admiralty in the early hours of 21 December.

-Christian died at Balynakill, County Waterford, Ireland in 1788.
+Captain Christian died at Balynakill, County Waterford, Ireland on Christmas Day 1787.

 He married Elizabeth Greene, the daughter of John Greene of Tramore, in January 1785 at Waterford.
-She gave birth to their only child, a daughter Olympia, in the year of his death.
+She gave birth to their only child, a daughter Olympia, in the year of Christian’s death.